Improving NATO’s capabilities

 The 2010 Strategic Concept sets out NATO’s strategic priorities and defines the Organization’s vision of Euro-Atlantic security for the next decade.
 It provides an analysis of the strategic environment and a framework for all Alliance capability development planning disciplines and intelligence, identifying the kinds of operations the Alliance must be able to perform and setting the context in which capability development takes place.

 At the May 2012 Summit in Chicago, Allied leaders reaffirmed their determination to ensure that NATO retains and develops the capabilities necessary to perform its essential core tasks: collective defence, crisis management and cooperative security – and thereby to play an essential role promoting security in the world.
-This responsibility needs to be met while dealing with an acute financial crisis and responding to evolving geo-strategic challenges.
+At the September 2014 Summit in Wales, Allies further enhanced their ability to meet the demands of the three essential core tasks, while dealing with an acute financial crisis and responding to evolving geo-strategic challenges.

-The objectives of the 2010 Strategic Concept are further specified by the 2011 Political Guidance.
+The objectives of the 2010 Strategic Concept are further refined by the 2011 Political Guidance.
 This Political Guidance establishes in broad terms what the Alliance should be able to do, how much it should be able to do, and sets priorities, thereby guiding procurement and other key activities in the context of the NATO Defence Planning Process (NDPP).
+This guidance is due to be updated in June 2015.

 The NATO Defence Planning Process